fortrabbit/help/docs/install-statamic-3.md

 Now, Statamic is a bit in between and is - like [Grav](/install-grav) and [Kirby](/install-kirby-3) - file based.
 So there is usually no database by default, the actual contents are text files written on the file system.

 [Our architecture graphic here](/deployment-methods-uni#toc-understanding-the-architecture) shows you that the files, you can access via SFTP or SSH (Universal App) are not the ones, that are in Git.
 The Git repo is a separated thing.
 So, deploying with Git is a one way street that only goes up, not down (also [see here](/deployment-methods-uni#toc-git-works-only-one-way)).
 In other words: You can NOT `git pull` any changes you have made on the Apps file system.
 In an ideal world, code and content are maybe separated.
 With a file based CMS this is all together.

+The [official Git integration](https://statamic.dev/git-integration) for Statamic is therefore not working here.

 ## SFTP upload